Data and Measurement Programme

-How many slaves exist in the world, and where are they?
+How many people are enslaved in the world and where are they?

-Our Data and Measurement Programme is asking: how many slaves are there in the world, and where are they?
-In order to tackle modern slavery, we need to know how many people are enslaved and where they are.
-Robust measurement and analysis give the antislavery movement credibility, confidence and the foundations from which to build effective action: governments need to be able to measure slavery prevalence in order to design and resource appropriate policy responses; an accurate understanding of the location and prevalence of slavery can help NGOs plan more effective programmes on the ground; and businesses benefit from understanding slavery prevalence linked to particular commodities.
+To tackle modern slavery, we need to know how many people are enslaved, where they are and their geographies.
+Robust measurement and analysis give us the foundations from which to build effective action: governments need to be able to measure slavery prevalence in order to design and resource appropriate policy responses; an accurate understanding of the location and prevalence of slavery can help NGOs plan more effective programmes on the ground; and businesses benefit from understanding slavery prevalence linked to particular commodities.

 Programme experts